martyzz1/heroku_proc_scalar/README.md

 PROCFILE (optional)
 --------
 You can use this Environment variable to specify the Procfile you use for your system.
-In this way you local dev environment could use a different Procfile, and the you could set
+In this way your local dev environment could use a different Procfile, and then you could set

     heroku config:set PROCFILE=./Procfile.dev